TianweiBao/Dice-in-the-Box/README.md

     - Step&nbsp;4: &nbsp;After getting the rotational kinetic energy and potential energy, we can construct the Lagrangian of the system using L = KE - PE.

     - Step&nbsp;5: &nbsp;We then find the Euler Lagrange equations based on the Lagrangian constructed in step 4.
 The formulation of Euler Lagrange equations are shown below for reference, where Q is the external force acting on the system.
-Regarding the external force, since I want to simulate the movement of shaking the dice back and forth horizontally on the table, I apply the external force sin(t\*$\pi$)\*K on the system, where the specific value of K is chosen through trial and error for the best visual effect and t is the time variable.
+Regarding the external force, since I want to simulate the movement of shaking the dice back and forth horizontally on the table, I apply the external force sin(t\*&pi;)\*K on the system, where the specific value of K is chosen through trial and error for the best visual effect and t is the time variable.
 Thus, by constructing the Euler Lagrange equations, we can easily solve $\ddot{q}$

     <p align = "center">
         <img align="center" src="Formulas\EL_Eqns.jpg"/>